powenn/pinera1n/README.md

 ![Demo photo][3]

 ## What's new
-`Add quick setup to setup all dependencies and download cheeckra1n with one command`
+`Add quick setup to setup all dependencies and download cheeckra1n with less commands`

 ## Hardware you'll need
 - [A pinephone](https://www.pine64.org/pinephone/)